 People will say, "No Charlie, you had a lot to do with it and you got yourself better!
 Why don't you give credit where credit is due?"
 In fact, I used to speak at regional parent's groups and many of the parents would say just that.
 They wanted to believe that I got myself better because it seems more likely for their own child than a miracle occurring.
 I would tell them that hard work and miracles are kind of two sides of the same coin.
 I mean, it's hard to witness a miracle when you're sitting on your ass, jammed out of your skull on methadone... no?
 So I would reply to them, "Sorry, no, I didn't get myself better.
 It was God and God alone.
 Sure I did some work but the credit goes in full to God for actually changing me and restoring me to sanity."

 One way or the other, God conspired to alter my life such that I received grace.
-I probably had no choice in the matter, and furthermore, to think we are all-powerful and to take credit for everything we do (for recovering, for our blessings) is arrogant and is just the sort of delusional, narcissistic frame of mind that gets us into trouble to begin with.
-Does this make sense?
+And even the action I took was somehow willed and powered by God.
+Thus, I probably had no choice in the matter, and furthermore, to think we are all-powerful and to take credit for everything we do (for recovering, for our blessings) is arrogant and is just the sort of delusional, narcissistic frame of mind that gets us into trouble to begin with.
+Does that make sense?
 The point is that no matter what happens, our ultimate predestined fate will most likely occur no matter what, and though our actions may lead up to it, they are not ultimately responsible for the actual grace itself.

 I thought I was a spiritual person when I got to rehab and then a recovered staffer looked at me at said, "I would question that."
 Lol.
 At first it annoyed me but then the lightbulb went off.
-Um, yeah, you cannot be a spiritual person and simultaneously a self-absorbed junkhead with a worried sick, heart-broken mom unable to sleep at night and a wife back home in a fetal position crying while the phone rings and rings with debt collectors and angry dealers on the other line.
+Um, yeah, you cannot be a spiritual person and simultaneously a self-absorbed junkhead with a worried sick, heart-broken mom in a fetal position unable to sleep at night.

 So there are many who believe but whom God is entirely absent in their lives and in their minds and hearts.
 Belief doesn't really matter compared to what we do.
-And those who don't believe but who take right, moral action will surely come to know God, sooner or later ;-) So anyway, I think that's what I believe... for now anyway.
-What does your gut and your experience tell you?
+And those who don't believe but who take right, moral action will surely come to know God, sooner or later, I suspect.
+So anyway, I think that's what I think... for now anyway ;-) What does your gut and your experience tell you?